upa/af-graft/README.md

 which is identified by an arbitrary string, is associated with other AF endpoints.

-A modified iproute2 package contained in this repository can configure graft endpoints.
+The modified iproute2 contained in this repository can configure graft endpoints.

 ```shell-session
 $ ./iproute2-4.10.0/ip/ip graft help